 The original I-20, passport, and visa.
 The passport must be valid for at least 6 months from the date of reentry to the U.S. The visa must be valid upon date of reentry and indicate the appropriate number of entries.
 Additionally, F-1 students must have a valid travel signature on the bottom of the last page of the I-20.
 A travel signature is valid for one year from the date of the signature and indicates to CBP that the student is currently maintaining F-1 status.
 Failure to obtain a travel signature prior to travel or having an expired travel signature upon reentry to the U.S. may result in secondary questioning by CBP or even denial of entry to the U.S. A new I-94 will be issued upon reentry to the U.S.

 F-1 students are issued I-20s with a specific end date indicating the length of time that is expected to complete the degree.
-If additional time is needed, F-1 students must complete the program extension packet and return to the International Student Advisor at least one month prior to the end date currently listed on the I-20.
+If additional time is needed, F-1 students must complete the program extension packet and return to the Center for International Education at least one month prior to the end date currently listed on the I-20.
 Program extensions must be signed by the academic advisor.
 The I-20 can only be extended up to one year at a time.

 On-campus employment refers to any employment that is paid by UIU with the physical work site located on the campus the F-1 student is authorized to attend or for a company that holds a contract with UIU to offer services directly to UIU students on the UIU campus the F-1 student is authorized to attend.
 F-1 students should meet with the International Student Advisor before beginning any work with a non-UIU company to verify whether the position will be considered on-campus.